Aed Ua Cellaigh: The state of Uí Maine

 By the 1130s, the kingdom was a vassal state of Tairrdelbach Ua Conchobair, King of Connacht.

 One of the few, albeit indirect, references to the kingdom during Aed's reign was the battle of Caill Cobhtaigh in 1131:

 The battle of Caill-Cobhthaigh was gained over the Sil-Muireadhaigh by the people of Upper Connaught, the former having come on a predatory excursion into Munster; and both parties having engaged through mistake, the Sil-Muireadhaigh left their spoils behind.

 Upper Connacht in this sense means south Connacht, which comprised almost the entire of Uí Maine.
 A great slaughter of the O’ Conchoobair’s was made here by the O’ Cellaigh’s and again in 1135.

 Warfare in 1132

-In 1132, Máenmaige, the westernmost section of the kingdom, was "plundered by Conchobhar ua Briain, who carried off many cows."
+In 1132, Máenmag, the westernmost section of the kingdom, was "plundered by Conchobhar ua Briain, who carried off many cows."
 He may have attended the conference of Abhall Chethernaigh in his capacity as a vassal, where "Toirdhealbhach Ua Conchobhair and Conchobhar Ua Briain, with the chiefs of the clergy of Connaught and Munster ... [made] a year's peace was made between them."

 Aed died the same year died Muireadhach ua Flaithbheartach, King of Maigh Seóla.
 It is unknown if there were any connection between the two deaths - Muireadhach's kingdom bordered Maenmaige -, if as a result of ua Briain's attack, a succession dispute, or by other means.